A step-by-step guide to buying your home

 Apply for your mortgage

-(if you need one).
-You might have already received a mortgage in principle, but you will need a formal offer before you can go ahead with buying your new home.
+(if you need one) is the next step to making your dream home a reality.
+You might have already received a mortgage in principle, which indicates how much you can borrow from your chosen lender, however you will need a formal mortgage offer before you can go ahead with buying your new home.

-Your lender will arrange a valuation of your new home to make sure you are paying a fair price before agreeing to lend you the money.
-If the valuation is accurate and your application has been accepted, you will receive a formal mortgage offer in the post.
+Your lender will arrange a valuation of your new home to make sure you are paying a fair price before agreeing to lend you the amount you need.
+If the valuation is accurate and your application has been accepted, you will receive a formal mortgage offer and go on to the next step.

 3. Find a solicitor or conveyancer

-We recommend you appoint a solicitor or conveyancer
+It is recommended that you choose a solicitor or conveyancer

-to handle the legal aspects of buying your new home.
+to handle the legal aspects of buying your new home, which we can help you with.
 This way, you can be sure all the right procedures are followed and that the home will legally be yours.

-A solicitor or conveyancer will take charge of drawing up the contracts for the sale, as well as transferring money when the time comes to buy your home.
+A solicitor or conveyancer will be responsible for drawing up the contracts for the purchase of your new home, as well as transferring money when the time comes.

 4. A survey is carried out

-The land surrounding your home will be surveyed so you know if it is at risk of flooding or other issues that might affect the sale.
+Next comes the land survey, which assess the area surrounding your home for risk of flooding or other issues that might affect your purchase.
 There are varying types of survey that can be carried out, with costs ranging from £250 for a basic home survey to £600 or more for a full structural assessment.
-Your solicitor will be able to advise on the level of survey you need and can arrange this for you.
+Your solicitor can advise you on the level of survey you need depending on the home you're buying and the area, and can arrange the survey for you.
 You will be told once these checks have been completed.

 5. Pay your deposit